krishnan-mani/cd-with-ecs/HOW-TO.md

 ===

 - The project consists of a simple web application (HTML + JavaScript) that is deployed to a Docker container (running httpd)
-- CloudFormation is used to provision clusters in ECS, and publish the application URL to DNS (in Route 53)
+- CloudFormation is used to provision clusters in ECS, and publish the application location to DNS (in Route 53)
   - Release pipeline are used in Jenkins to implement Continuous Delivery (CD)
   - The stack is re-created for lower environments
   - In the higher environments, a change-set is created against the existing stack